 #3 Long-term disability and lower recovery rates

-While EA might offer brief short-term relief, the long-term functional outcome is poor, with patients who most frequently engage in experiential avoidance showing poor adaptation to their condition.
+While EA might offer brief short-term relief, the long-term functional outcome is poor, as patients who most frequently engage in experiential avoidance show poor adaptation to their condition.

 #4 Increased levels of depression and anxiety